Angel in America

 Not every composer has a knack for finding operatic potential in unlikely sources.
 But over the past two decades, Thomas Adès has followed his dramaturgical instinct to some of the most spectacular successes in contemporary opera.

 At first glance, the feasibility of transforming surrealist director Luis Buñuel’s film El Ángel Exterminador (The Exterminating Angel) into a large-scale ensemble opera seems unlikely.
 Filmed in Mexico City in 1962, Buñuel’s screen classic—in which an upper-class dinner party devolves into madness and chaos as the guests find themselves inexplicably unable to leave—blends political satire, eccentric humor, and the logic of nightmares into a genre-defying enigma.
-Yet despite their unusual inspiration, Adès and Tom Cairns, who adapted the libretto together with the composer and who also directs this premiere production, have created an opera that feels like an inevitable and natural development of the material—and delivered one of the most exciting new works in recent seasons.
+Yet despite their unusual inspiration, Adès and Tom Cairns, who adapted the libretto together with the composer and who also directed this premiere production, created an opera that feels like an inevitable and natural development of the material—and delivered one of the most exciting new works in recent seasons.

 Adès, who was born in 1971 into an artistic London household—his mother is an art historian, his father a poet and translator—recalls first being impressed by Buñuel’s black-and-white film while still a teenager.
-The composer’s inclination to make it into an opera, he says, derives from the film’s absurdist sensibilities and multilayered nature, encompassing elements of fairy tale and horror, as well as the macabre and dreamlike.
+The composer’s inclination to make it into an opera, he says, derived from the film’s absurdist sensibilities and multilayered nature, encompassing elements of fairy tale and horror, as well as the macabre and dreamlike.
 “All of this feeds into music very naturally for me,” he says.
 “And also, it feels extremely modern.”

-Adès’s adaptation of Buñuel marks the composer’s third major operatic success in as many attempts.
+Adès’s adaptation of Buñuel marked the composer’s third major operatic success in as many attempts.
 First, in 1995, when he was just 24, the composer scored a sensation with his debut opera, Powder Her Face.
 Inspired by a sex scandal from the 1960s involving the downfall of an aristocratic woman, this chamber opera revealed Adès’s remarkable talent as a musical dramatist.
 He turned the tables on a made-for-the-tabloids story of degradation and managed to humanize his heroine.
 At the same time, Adès was hailed for his precocious skill at blending markedly different musical styles into a distinctive, coherent language.
 Major commissions from leading institutions around the world followed.

 When the youthful composer’s next opera was ready to be unveiled, the stakes were high—all the more so considering that Adès had abandoned an earlier idea for another opera based on recent history in favor of an adaptation of Shakespeare’s The Tempest.
 At its 2004 premiere in London, the resulting opera won over critics and the public alike and was quickly recognized as much more than a mere “decoration” of the play.
 It is, rather, a fresh work, idiomatically conceived for the operatic medium that illuminates the familiar from new and valuable perspectives.
-In the fall of 2012, The Tempest became a highlight of the Met’s season in a new production directed by Robert Lepage, after which the New York Times hailed the work as “one of the most inspired, audacious, and personal operas to have come along in years.”
+In the fall of 2012, The Tempest became a highlight of the Met’s season in a new production directed by Robert Lepage, after which The New York Times hailed the work as “one of the most inspired, audacious, and personal operas to have come along in years.”

 For his third opera, Adès once again shifted his attention to something completely different.
 The source film dates from relatively late in Luis Buñuel’s career, when the adventurous Spanish-born director was just beginning to return to Europe after years of self-imposed exile in Mexico.
-The Exterminating Angel revolves around the plight of a group of mostly self-involved upper-class characters, who have been invited to a lavish, late-night dinner party hosted by the cultivated Edmundo de Nobile and his wife, Lucia.
+The Exterminating Angel revolves around the plight of a group of mostly self-involved upper-class characters, who have been invited to a lavish, late-night dinner party hosted by the cultivated Edmundo de Nobile and his wife, Lucía.
 Most of the servants inexplicably get spooked at the work’s beginning and flee the mansion before the party gets underway.

 For no apparent reason, the guests find themselves unable to leave the party, becoming trapped—psychologically, as if by some invisible force—in the increasingly claustrophobic salon.
 Social conventions rapidly dissolve as the implications of this imprisonment take hold.
 The characters are driven to extremes (think Lord of the Flies meets Waiting for Godot): A pair of young lovers engages in a suicide pact, an old man wastes away and dies, and the most aggressive guests threaten to murder their host in rage.
 “This very grand and elaborate bourgeois group of people,” observes director Cairns, “is reduced to shredded clothes, completely destroyed by the experience.”